 What is true for most any area of parenting is true for encouraging your aspiring Biz Kid: ask questions!
 Talk with your child about their dreams.
 Especially at first, ask questions that show you take interest in their dreams, not just questions of concern.

-All of those special moments that traditional hobbies and activities provide can be sorely missed in the more independent life of a young entrepreneur.
+All of those special moments that traditional hobbies and activities like the free solitaire app which provide can be sorely missed in the more independent life of a young entrepreneur.
 Watch for opportunities to recognize their accomplishments.
 Perhaps a special dinner to mark the completion of their business plan, their first sale, or their website launch.
 It doesn’t have to be expensive or fancy; a simple gesture that says, “this matters” will go a long way.

 Whether you have the business acumen of a Shark Tank investor or not, encouraging outside mentorship is a great way to ensure that your child asks the right questions without being labeled as a worry wart.
 Ask a local business professional to meet with your child every now and then and offer their counsel.
 Who knows, they could both learn a thing or two.